 NBK conducted a broad range of engagement initiatives with their major stakeholders – including surveys, partnerships, reports, meetings, environmental projects, and intensive dialogue sessions – to develop an exhaustive Materiality Matrix of their sustainability priorities, 31 in all categorized into High, Medium, and Low priority.
 Then utilizing multiple workshops with executive leaders, NBK systematically mapped those priorities into a sweeping 5-Year Roadmap that includes short-, medium- and long-term goals and milestones.
 The third Sustainability Report published today details this comprehensive approach and highlights NBK’s current performance and progress thus far.
 The six sustainability-focused priority areas, with illustrative results as reported today, include:

-NBK’s overall customer satisfaction score reached a new record of 96% in 2018, a 3% point’s increase from 2017.
-The report summarizes NBK’s management systems for assuring quality of service, customer privacy and data security, effective risk management, and accessibility and services for customers with special needs.
+NBK’s overall customer satisfaction score reached a new record of 96% in 2018.
+That’s a 3% point’s increase from 2017.
+The report summarizes NBK’s management systems for assuring quality of service.
+Also customer privacy and data security, effective risk management, and accessibility and services for customers with special needs.

 Leading in Business & Governance

-NBK invested in digitized innovative new products and services, along with comprehensive corporate governance structures, processes, and culture.
+NBK invested in digitized innovative new products and services.
+That’s along with comprehensive corporate governance structures, processes, and culture.

 Caring for the Environment